About Conway

 Park features

-This park spans approximately 75km of coastline, taking in the entire Cape Conway peninsula.
-The park includes the rainforest-clad Conway Range, which protects the largest area of lowland tropical rainforest in Queensland outside Tropical North Queensland.
+The park spans approximately 75km of coastline, taking in the entire Cape Conway peninsula, and includes the rainforest-clad Conway Range which protects the largest area of lowland tropical rainforest in Queensland outside Tropical North Queensland.
 Hoop pines grow on coastal ridges and in damp gullies, emerging above the rainforest canopy.
 Rugged, steep, rocky cliffs provide a spectacular 35km-long backdrop to the Whitsunday Passage and islands.

-The park's vegetation is very similar to that on the Whitsunday islands because thousands of years ago the sea level rose, drowning coastal valleys and creating the islands.
-For thousands of years, the Ngaro and Gia people roamed these forests, harvesting riches of the land and the adjoining sea country.
+The parks vegetation is very similar to that on the Whitsunday islands because thousands of years ago the sea level rose, flooding coastal valleys and creating the islands.
 Today the adjacent waters are protected in the Great Barrier Reef Marine Park.

 Looking after the park